 The festival of chamber music Larzac in August.

-Exhibition in the commander in July-August.
+Exposure in the commander in July-August.

-Garage sale the 2nd Wednesday of August.
+Garage sale on the 2nd Wednesday of August.

 ATTRACTIONS, LEISURES AND ACTIVITES AROUND